LifeSci Capital Thinks BELLUS Health's Stock is Going to Recover

-According to TipRanks.com, Slutsky is a 5-star analyst with an average return of 31.2% and a 75.0% success rate.
+According to TipRanks.com, Slutsky is a 4-star analyst with an average return of 30.1% and a 68.9% success rate.
 Slutsky covers the Healthcare sector, focusing on stocks such as Aeglea Biotherapeutics, Catalyst Biosciences, and Sierra Oncology.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for BELLUS Health with a $10.00 average price target.
+Currently, the analyst consensus on BELLUS Health is a Strong Buy with an average price target of $10.00.

 See today’s analyst top recommended stocks >>